 - Aplastic crisis: This is when the body temporarily does not make enough red blood cells, and can cause severe anemia.
 Signs include paleness, extreme tiredness, and a fast heartbeat.

-- Infection: Kids with sickle cell disease are a risk for some bacterial infections.
+- Infection: Kids with sickle cell disease are at risk for some bacterial infections.
 It's important to watch for fevers of 101°F (38°C) or higher, which can be signs of an infection.
 Get medical care right away if a fever happens.

-- Priapism: Males with sickle cell disease can have painful, lasting erections.
+- Priapism: Males with sickle cell disease can have painful, long-lasting erections.
 If it's not treated quickly, damage can cause problems with getting erections later on.

-- Splenic sequestration crises: The traps the abnormal red blood cells and gets very large.
+- Splenic sequestration crises: The spleen traps the abnormal red blood cells and gets very large.
 This can lead to a serious, quick drop in the number of red blood cells in the bloodstream.
-Signs include paleness, weakness or extreme tiredness, an enlarged spleen, and pain in the belly.
+Signs include paleness, weakness or extreme tiredness, an enlarged spleen, and belly pain.